radu-gheorghiu/DE_Zoomcamp/week_1/README.md

 Goal for week 1 is to setup a GCP environment, learn basics of Docker, run PostgreSQL in a docker container and execute some queries on the database running in the container

+## Prerequisites
+You need to setup your own Python anaconda environment and activate it.
+Alternatively, you can just install Python on your machine, directly, if you don't have it already.

+Then, you must install pip, if you don't have it already and run `pip install -r requirements.txt`, that will go over the [requirements.txt](../requirements.txt) file and install all dependencies.

 ## <u>Docker</u>

 Essential steps for building and running a container